austinsonger/documentation/source/main/OwlHBro.rst

 Loading Bro customizations at Bro start
 ---------------------------------------

-We include all OwlH customizations in OwlH*.bro files, that helps to have a clean view about what we do as well as we hope it will simplify config management.
+We include all OwlH customizations in OwlH_*.bro files, that helps to have a clear view of what OwlH does as well as we hope it will simplify configuration management.

 Under /etc/bro/site we will create two files